What if you’re trying to download an app or game, only to have the Google Play Store stuck with a download pending error?

 2. Check Your Internet Connection

 As mentioned earlier, internet connection issues can be the reason why Google Play is not downloading your app or game.
-Make sure that you have a stable internet connection.

 Better yet, switch over to a Wi-Fi connection instead of your mobile data connection and see if that fixes the issue or not.